Ring of Brodgar: General information

 The stone circle is 104 m in diameter, and the third largest in the British Isles.
-The ring originally comprised up to 60 stones, of which only 27 remained standing at the end of the 20th century.
+The ring originally had up to 60 stones, of which only 27 remained standing at the end of the 20th century.
 The tallest stones stand at the south and west of the ring, including the "Comet Stone" to the south-east.
 The stones are set within a circular ditch up to 3 m deep, 9 m wide and 380 m in circumference that was carved out of the solid sandstone bedrock by the ancient residents.
 Technically, this ditch does not constitute a true henge as there is no sign of an encircling bank of earth and rock.
 Many archaeologists continue to refer to this structure as a henge; for example, Aubrey Burl classifies the ditch as a Class II henge; one that has two opposing entrances, in this case on the north-west and south-east.

 The ditch appears to have been created in sections, possibly by workforces from different parts of Orkney.
 The stones may have been a later addition, maybe erected over a long period of time.

 Examination of the immediate environs reveals a concentration of ancient sites, making a significant ritual landscape.
 Within 2 mi2 there are the two circle-henges, four chambered tombs, groups of standing stones, single stones, barrows, cairns, and mounds.
 The immediate area has also yielded a number of flint arrowheads and broken stone mace-heads that seem to date from the Bronze Age.
-Although its exact purpose is not known, the proximity of the Standing Stones of Stenness and its Maeshowe tomb make the Ring of Brodgar a site of major importance.
-The site is a scheduled monument and has been recognized as part of the "Heart of Neolithic Orkney" World Heritage Site in 1999.
+Although its exact purpose is not known, the proximity to the Ness of Brodgar site and the Standing Stones of Stenness and its Maeshowe tomb beyond make the Ring of Brodgar a site of major importance.